maxbates/cogeneration/doc/multimers.md

     - [ ] Update losses
         - [x] no neighbor loss across chains
         - [x] C-alpha distance loss accounts for chains
-        - [ ] contact-presrvation loss.. maybe `hotspot` loss is the best way to capture this...
-            - e.g. for residues more than N residues apart, is contact preserved
         - (?)  consider explicit cross-chain distances?
             - not sure what beyond hot spot and interaction distance is necessary...
             - Want to support training on non-interacting pairs too - see how RosettaFold did this in the paper where they predict binding